Claude S. Fischer is Professor of the Graduate School in Sociology at the University of California, Berkeley.

 Fischer was the founding editor of Contexts, the American Sociological Association’s magazine of sociology for the general reader, and edited it through 2004.
 In 2011, he was elected to the American Academy of Arts and Sciences.
 In 2015, he was made a David Riesman Fellow of the American Academy of Political and Social Science.

-Fischer lives in Berkeley with his wife, Ann Swidler, also a Professor of Sociology at U.C.
+Fischer lives in Berkeley with his wife, Ann Swidler, Professor of Sociology at U.C.
 Berkeley and a member of the AAAS.

 ========= A FEW OTHER BOOKS ==============